HomeMy WebLinkAbout1978-01-07 Billionaire Delighted in Outrageous Events (Palm Beach Post)Billionaire Delighted

 The plane banked sickeningly,

-swerving close to the smoky area.
+swerving close to the smoky areas.

 My stomach went the other way.

-Fortunately- the pilot had a bag.
+Fortunately, the pilot had a bag.

-Unfortunately, he wasn't qui*...e Bast
+Unfortunately, he wasn't quite bast

 enough.